 FREEDOM: The End Of The Human Condition

-Dr Harry Prosen, M.D., M.Sc., is a professor of psychiatry who has worked in the field for over 50 years, including chairing two departments of psychiatry and serving as a president of the Canadian Psychiatric Association.
-Professor Prosen is a Distinguished Life Member of the American Psychiatric Association and is one of 500 Specially Selected Fellows of the American College of Psychiatrists.
-He is also psychiatric consultant to the Bonobo Species Preservation Society.
+Dr Harry Prosen, M.D., M.Sc.
+(1930–2021) was a professor of psychiatry who worked in the field for over 60 years, including chairing two departments of psychiatry and serving as a president of the Canadian Psychiatric Association.
+Professor Prosen was a Distinguished Life Member of the American Psychiatric Association and one of 500 Specially Selected Fellows of the American College of Psychiatrists.
+He was also psychiatric consultant to the Bonobo Species Preservation Society.
+(You can read Professor Prosen’s full biography and obituary .)

 Preposterous as I know it must seem, I have no hesitation in saying that Jeremy’s biological synthesis about our human condition explains this great breakthrough of breakthroughs that the human race has been waiting for—and, I should say, that given the plight of the world, its arrival couldn’t be more timely!